realapire/geoguessr-cheat/README.md

-# GeoGuessr Coordinates Extractor Chrome Extension
+# Apvir - GeoGuessr Extractor Chrome Extension

 ## How to Use